nifty-swift/Nifty-demo/README.md

 let t = T[0, 0, 0..<3]
 ```

 Most of the functionality provided by Nifty is based on these fundamental types, which usually contain floating-point numbers.
-However, all of the fundamental types are generic, and can contain any type of values.
+However, all of the fundamental types are generic and can contain any type of values.
 For example,

 ```swift
 let Ms = Matrix(2, 4, value: "X")
 ```

-creates a 2-by-4 matrix containing the letter "X" in each cell, which displays as,
+creates a 2-by-4 string matrix containing the letter "X" in each cell, which displays as,

 ```
 R0:   X   X   X   X